thorek/gama/libs/tutorial/tutorial.md

 This is probably the moment you realize that your design decsion to model the "brand" attribute of the _Car_ entity as `string` is far from ideal - there are only a number of brands in your vehicle fleet anyhow, and we want to avoid problems like spelling or case-sensitivity when searching for _cars_.

 We could model the possible "car brands" as an entity or - this depends on your business domain - a simple enum.
 Let's assume your vehicle fleet will only ever have cars from a well defined number of car brands: Audi, BMW, Mercedes and Porsche.
-Modeling this as an Enum will let any API client know about possible values for the "brand" attribute and also let the GrapqhQL schema ensure sure allowed values are used for managing or filtering cars.
+Modeling this as an Enum will let any API client know about possible values for the "brand" attribute and also let the GrapqhQL schema ensure allowed values are used for managing or filtering cars.

 We could add the _CarBrand_ to `car.yml` file, but we follow the best practice and put the definition in a seperate file `car-brand.yml` in the same folder.

 We can now use our Enum the same way as we used the `String` type, even the `required` notation with the trailing `!` works as before.
-So we're going to replace `{ brand: String! }` with `{ brand: CarBrand }`.
+So we're going to replace `{ brand: String! }` with `{ brand: CarBrand! }`.
 The resulting schema will reflect this.

 <table width="100%" style="font-size: 0.9em">
 <tr valign="top"><td width="50%"> Domain Configuration </td> <td width="50%"> Resulting schema (excerpt) </td></tr>